Vinayakam19/Vinayakam19/README.md

 ✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world.

-⚡ Fun fact: I like cooking food, watching movies and play lot of Xbox titles.
+⚡ Fun fact: I like cooking food, ❤️ watching movies and play Xbox titles a lot :).

 ## 🎯 Areas of Interest
 - Machine Learning